United Packinghouse Workers of America: PWOC

 The Packinghouse Workers Organizing Committee (PWOC) was chartered by the CIO, and established on October 24, 1937.
 The PWOC organized locals throughout the nation with the greatest concentrations in the Midwestern and Great Plains states.
 Like many unions in the CIO, the PWOC tried to organize all workers in a given plant regardless of skill or trade (see industrial unionism).
 Unlike the AMCBW, the PWOC recruited not only butchers, but also masses of unskilled packinghouse laborers.
 The formation of the PWOC gave direction and coherence to a previously fragmented movement.
 The PWOC provided more organization and structure, thus allowing union activists from different plants and different cities to coordinate movements.
 The PWOC was very successful in recruiting African American workers, who dominated the packinghouses in Chicago and Kansas City.
 It was also successful in recruiting rural white workers, and succeeded in overcoming ethnic and racial antagonisms that had plagued similar, previous efforts.
 Active in both black and white neighborhoods, the PWOC functioned as an important social and cultural institution in addition to its primary role as a union.
 In 1943 the PWOC was officially chartered as the UPWA.

 UPWA

 Early Years of the UPWA

 In October 1943, the PWOC officially became the UPWA.
 Its headquarters was located in Chicago.
 The UPWA's rival union was the Amalgamated Meat Cutters and Butcher Workmen, an older AFL craft union.
 The Amalgamated Meat Cutters and Butcher Workmen was a conservative union, whereas the UPWA was a more radical, left wing union.
 In the 1940s, the UPWA won nationwide contracts with companies including all members of the "Big Four" of meatpacking: Armour, Swift, Wilson, and Cudahy.
 Contracts for members of the UPWA were generally more stable than those of the AMCBW.
 They also offered better working conditions.
-Outside of labor rights, the UPWA was a major driving force behind many community reform movements, such as the Back of the Yards Neighborhood Council founded in Chicago in 1939.
+Outside of labor rights, the Chicago local of the UPWA was a major driving force behind the Back of the Yards Neighborhood Council founded in Chicago in 1939, the first example of Saul Alinsky's method of community organizing.